Floor Screed Preparation

 Floor screed preparation is the key to a successful flow screed flooring.
-Here at Flow Screeding Services, we strive to ensure that all of our installations follow a proper procedure.
+Here at Flow Screeding Services, we strive to ensure that all of our installations follow a proper procedure, so please find below our How To Screed A Floor Step By Step Guide!

 We must ensure that the building is weather tight.
 The roof and all of the external doors and window openings must be fitted with their final fixtures or a weather proof fixing, in order to ensure the building is completely sealed.